-Contrary to popular belief, potatoes have always been an integral part of Japanese cooking.
+Contrary to popular belief, potatoes have always been an integral part of Japanese cooking, especially in the form of potato croquettes (called korokke コロッケ).
 There are a variety to choose from such as jaga-imo (potato), satsuma imo (sweet potato), sato-imo (taro), and yama imo (yams)—usually eaten raw.

 When Did Potatoes Come to Japan?

 Potato Croquettes (called Korokke コロッケ) in Japanese have been a beloved, popular and delicious dish enjoyed by both kids and adults since the Taisho Era (1912-1925) when many western foods (yoshoku) gained popularity in Japan.
 How to make proper croquettes was even taught at girls’ high schools back then.
 Today, ready-made and frozen croquettes of infinite variety are available everywhere.
 But, the traditional croquette in Japan remains that made only from potatoes.

 The main secret to a successful croquette is tasty potatoes, a light hand when frying, and to serve it piping hot.
 Croquettes can become tasteless and soggy very quickly.
 Having said all of that!, croquettes are also a bento favorite (ie served cold), and as well as popular street food.

 Why not get the kids involved to help make them and make a party out of it?
 You can make extra, and wrap each individually and freeze.
 You don’t even have to defrost them to fry them either.